rVanskike/CS-499_Comp_Sci_Capstone/Project 3 Databases/README.md

 #### Components

-- `__init__(self)`: Initializes the sort and filter manager with dictionaries for sort order, filters, and detached items.
+- `__init__()`: Initializes the sort and filter manager with dictionaries for sort order, filters, and detached items.
-- `sort_data(self, tree, column, tab)`: Sorts data in the specified Treeview widget based on the selected column and tab.
+- `sort_data()`: Sorts data in the specified Treeview widget based on the selected column and tab.
-- `create_filters(self, frame, tree, columns)`: Creates dropdown menus and apply buttons for filtering data in the specified columns.
+- `create_filters()`: Creates dropdown menus and apply buttons for filtering data in the specified columns.
-- `get_unique_values(self, tree, column)`: Retrieves unique values from a specified column in the Treeview widget for filtering.
+- `get_unique_values()`: Retrieves unique values from a specified column in the Treeview widget for filtering.
-- `apply_filter(self, tree, column, combobox)`: Applies the selected filter to the data in the Treeview widget.
+- `apply_filter()`: Applies the selected filter to the data in the Treeview widget.

 ## Usage
 To run the application: